Introduction

 Magento OpenSource pricing

-Magento OpenSource is free and for this reason it’s the go-to option for businesses that plan to start small and expand on the go.
+Magento OpenSource is free, and for this reason, it’s the go-to option for businesses that plan to start small and expand on the go.
 It has all the necessary features out of the box to start selling from day one.
 However, you’ll need to hire in-house developers or sign up a Magento Solution Partner to get the codebase customized for your business.

-Magento Commerce pricing
+Adobe Commerce pricing

-Magento Commerce Cloud pricing
+Adobe Commerce Cloud pricing

-Magento Commerce Cloud offers a long list of advantages, including faster page loads, performance tools, PCI compliance, high security, onboarding support, dedicated support team and more.
+Adobe Commerce Cloud offers a long list of advantages, including faster page loads, performance tools, PCI compliance, high security, onboarding support, dedicated support team and more.

 Magento Domain Name Cost

 You can opt for either a new domain name or get an expired domain name.
 A brand new domain can cost $10 to $20 per year while an expired domain or pre-owned domain range between $20 to $400 per year.
 You might wonder why an expired domain would cost more than a new domain and also why you would need one in the first place.
-Here’s why.
-Domain names that already have the keyword of the ‘market’ or the ‘industry’ or a ‘service’ your business falls into can boost your SEO rankings.
-Ex – medicalinsurance.com would be a better choice if you are into providing medical insurance.
-Also, pre-owned domains gain domain authority due to their age and can provide an SEO advantage.

 Magento Hosting Cost